-Deferred charges, net consist of loan commitment fees which will be presented against the loan balance upon drawdown of the loan.
-In 2016, there were \$420,391 of new commitment fees incurred for the loans intended to finance the acquisition of DY Hull 160 and 161 upon delivery and a write-off of the commitment fees of the loan intended to finance the acquisition of DY Hull 161, the contract which was cancelled.
-The commitment fees as of December 31, 2016 relate to the loan that was originally intended to finance the acquisition of DY Hull 160.
+Deferred charges, net consist of loan commitment fees which are presented against the loan balance upon drawdown of the loan.
+In 2016, there were \$420,391 of new commitment fees incurred for the loans intended to finance the acquisition of Hull No. DY160 and Hull No. DY161 upon delivery of the vessels.
+The Company wrote off the commitment fees related to the loan intended to finance the acquisition of Hull No. DY161 as a result of the cancellation of the shipbuilding contract (see Note 4).
+The commitment fees as of December 31, 2016 relate to the loan that was originally intended to finance the acquisition of Hull No. DY160 (M/V "Alexandros P").
+Within the first quarter of 2017, another \$13,700 of loan commitment fees were incurred for the loan intended to finance the acquisition of Hull No. DY160.
 The loan was drawn in January 2017.